genzyio/genzy/docs/categories/01-Introduction/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## What Nimbly is
+## What N1mbly is

-Nimbly is a JavaScript library that enables rapid development of web applications.
+N1mbly is a JavaScript library that enables rapid development of web applications.

 It is built on top of the [Express](https://expressjs.com/) framework and provides additional features like automatic routes registration, client code generation and [OpenAPI](https://www.openapis.org/) documentation, along with [SwaggerUI](https://swagger.io/).